-3.14 There is nothing to prevent the Secretary of State indemnifying owners who share title to an object (for example, a group of siblings lending from a private collection).
-Non-national borrowing institutions should, however, consider the potential complexities in the event of a claim and take appropriate action.
+3.15 There is nothing to prevent the Secretary of State indemnifying owners who share title to an object (for example, a group of siblings lending from a private collection).
+Nationals should, however, consider the potential complexities in the event of a claim and take appropriate action.
 For example, they could suggest that such lenders provide a clause for inclusion in the loan agreement that addresses how payment of any claim would be divided between them.